Four Seasons: Variations in American Vitalist Film Comedy

 Winter Vitalism: Driving Miss Daisy

-At the same time there are two other heroes in Driving Miss Daisy.
+At the same time, there are two other heroes in Driving Miss Daisy.
 Hoke demonstrates comedic success in a somewhat more traditional manner.
 Through patience, grace, and humility, Hoke wins Miss Daisy’s confidence, he learns to read, he becomes a respected advisor to Boolie on Miss Daisy’s affairs, he replaces Boolie as a personal guardian to Miss Daisy, and he eventually becomes Miss Daisy’s best friend.
-And his granddaughter has become a biology professor at Spellman College.

 Boolie too is something of a hero, a very nontraditional hero.
 Throughout the film, his business grows and changes to adapt to new economic realities, so that by retirement he has received special recognition from the Atlanta business community.